overhanging lights above a kitchen island

 7 must know kitchen design tips

 The kitchen is the heart of the home.
 It’s where birthday cakes are decorated, dinners are prepared, Christmas lunch is served and where all the best family secrets are spilled!
 But what if your kitchen isn’t practical?
-When it comes to designing your dream kitchen, its important to ensure your kitchen is both beautiful and functional.
+When it comes to designing your dream kitchen, it’s important to ensure your kitchen is both beautiful and functional.
 From the placement of your bin, to the overhang of your breakfast bar we share practical kitchen design tips to keep in mind when designing your kitchen.

 Breakfast bar overhang